 Your open-to-buy tells you how much room there is to buy additional inventory for a specified future season, which can prevent overbuying.
 It is a good rule of thumb to allocate your OTB by category proportionally to your most recent unit sales contributions for each category.

 This is the average amount of inventory available in stock during a given period.

 Formula: Average Inventory = (On-Hand Inventory + Beginning Inventory) divided by 2

 For example, let’s say that your beginning of period (BOP) inventory balance was 20,000 units, and the current on-hand inventory balance is 50,000 units.
 The average inventory is 20,000 + 50,000 = 70,000, then divide that by 2, and your average inventory is 35,000 units.

-This figure, when compared to your unit sales for the same period, will make you more aware of your average open-to-buy, and help you identify imbalances between your investments and sales results.
+This figure, when compared to your unit sales for the same period, will make you more aware of your average open-to-buy, and help you calculate carrying costs and identify imbalances between your investments and sales results.

 10. Inventory Turnover Rate (ITR or "Turn")